Ultan-Kearns/AppliedProject/Sprints.md

 ### I run regression tests as well as module tests after each sprint
 ### Using TDD(Test Driven Development)
 ### Depending on my workload some functionality documented in previous sprint files may change
+### Final Note: The vast majority of features I wanted were implemented thanks to the utilization of Agile and TDD